Garden Suite Builder & Laneway Suite Contractor in Toronto & the GTA

 |---|---|

-| Initial Consultation | We discuss your goals, budget, property, and timeline |
+| Initial Consultation | We discuss your goals, budget, property, and expected timeline. |

-| Property and Lot Review | We review access, space, setbacks, trees, and site conditions |
+| Property and Lot Review | We review access, available space, setbacks, trees, and site conditions. |

-| Zoning and Feasibility Review | We check if the project appears realistic before full design |
+| Zoning and Feasibility Review | We check if the project appears realistic before moving into full design. |

-| Budget Planning | We review expected cost ranges and major cost drivers |
+| Budget Planning | We review expected cost ranges, major cost drivers, and possible planning risks. |

-| Design Coordination | We help coordinate layout, drawings, and project requirements |
+| Design Coordination | We help coordinate layout, drawings, consultants, and project requirements. |

-| Permit Coordination | We help organize the permit and approval process |
+| Permit Coordination | We help organize the permit and approval process with the required project team. |

-| Construction Planning | We plan schedule, trades, materials, and inspections |
+| Construction Planning | We plan schedule, trades, materials, inspections, and site logistics. |

-| Site Preparation | Demolition, grading, access, and foundation preparation |
+| Site Preparation | Demolition, grading, access setup, and foundation preparation are coordinated before the main build. |

-| Full Construction | Foundation, framing, utilities, interior, exterior, and finishes |
+| Full Construction | Foundation, framing, utilities, interior work, exterior finishes, and final details are completed. |

-| Final Inspections | Municipal inspections, deficiency review, and final completion |
+| Final Inspections | Municipal inspections, deficiency review, and final completion items are handled. |

-| Walkthrough | Final review with homeowner |
+| Walkthrough | We complete a final review with the homeowner before project closeout. |

-| Post-Construction Support | Support after completion if needed |
+| Post-Construction Support | We provide support after completion if follow-up items are needed. |

 Why Choose Renotec for Your Garden Suite or Laneway Suite?